-Csanád castle was not far from Kanizsa; the captain was Lugosi Ferenc in 1598 who had only 200 soldiers.
-Yet, he was not frightened of the outnumbering enemy but withstood the attacks the most valiant way.
+Csanád aka Nagycsanád castle is in Romania; the captain was Lugosi Ferenc in 1598 who had only 200 soldiers.
+Yet, he was not frightened of the outnumbering enemy but withstood the attacks in the most valiant way.
 When he had come to realize that they just could not keep up the unbalanced fight any longer then he carried out such a tricky and brave breakout that must have very few examples in history.

 One can see similar deeds in films made in Hollywood.
 Having made their decision, captain Lugosi had the cannons positioned to their places as if he wanted to face the upcoming attack; he had all of them loaded with gunpowder and sulfurous cannonballs and put a burning fuse connected to them.
 At late night he had the gates opened and had lots of straw spread on the bridge to soften the noise of the horses.
 They got prepared to sneak out: even the women put on armor and helmets and took to sabers.